 To continue to provide customers with the reliable power they need and deserve, DTE is building a smarter, stronger, more resilient electric grid.
-From more fully automating the grid using smart devices to burying overhead wires to strengthening our existing infrastructure, the work will reduce both the number and length of outages, while supporting the growth of our state and the communities we serve.
+By fully automating our grid using smart devices, strengthening our infrastructure, rebuilding significant portions of the grid and trimming trees, we will reduce both the number and length of outages, while supporting the growth of our state and the communities we serve.
+Learn more about our rate case request to support the grid of the future.

 Use this map to discover the improvements we’re making across our service area.
 For any questions you have about the map, please reference our FAQ below.